mitdbg/datascienceclass/lab_2/README.md

 *Tip: If you're not sure how to get started, try `cat`'ing the dataset you need to process and using `head` or `grep` to filter for a subset of the lines (which will print to the terminal).
 Then use `grep`, `sed`, and/or `awk` to transform that subset.
 Once you've got something working on the subset, try it out on the full dataset.*

 **Q1 (8 pts):** Starting with `synsets.txt`, write a script that uses the above tools as appropriate to generate a list of word-meaning pairs.
-Store the results in `q1.csv` in the `submission/` directory.
+Your script should write the results in `q1.csv` in the `submission/` directory.

 The output should look like:
 ```